sensu/sensu-docs/content/sensu-go/5.15/reference/etcdreplicators.md

 ## Example etcd-replicators resources

 If you replicate the following four examples for `Role`, `RoleBinding`, `ClusterRole`, and `ClusterRoleBinding` resources, you can expect a full replication of [RBAC policy][3].

+_**NOTE**: If you do not specify a namespace when you create a replicator, all namespaces for a given resource are replicated._

 ### Example `Role` resource